JAndritsch/basic_s3_uploader/README.md

 The following browsers have been known to work with this uploader:

-- Updated Firefox
+- Firefox 13+
-- Updated Chrome
+- Chrome 20+
 - Safari 6+
 - Internet Explorer 10+

 BasicS3Uploader relies on the HTML5 File, Blob, and FileReader APIs.
 As a result, this uploader will not work in browsers that do not fully support them.
-Unlike some uploaders that gracefully degrade and use iframe hacks for older browsers, there's no fallback strategy with BasicS3Uploader.

 ### S3 Bucket CORS config